vespakoen/docs/validation.md

 	$validation = Validator::make(Input::get(), $rules, $messages);

-Great!
 Now our custom message will be used anytime a required validation check fails.
-But, what is this **:attribute** stuff in our message?
-To make your life easier, the Validator class will replace the **:attribute** place-holder with the actual name of the attribute!
-It will even remove underscores from the attribute name.
+You'll notice the use of **:attribute** placeholders in the message.
+The Validator class will replace the **:attribute** place-holder with the actual name of the attribute.
+It will also remove underscores from the attribute name.

 You may also use the **:other**, **:size**, **:min**, **:max**, and **:values** place-holders when constructing your error messages: